 Marzalik is a participant in the Critical Language Scholarship Program, a State Department-funded intensive language study abroad program.
-He arrived in Russia in June and will return to the U.S. in August in time to resume his studies fall semester.
+He arrived in Russia in June and returned to the U.S. in August in time to resume his studies fall semester.

-He is living with a host family in the city of Ufa in the southern part of Russia and studying the Russian language at Bashkir State Pedagogical University.
+He lived with a host family in the city of Ufa in the southern part of Russia and studied the Russian language at Bashkir State Pedagogical University.

-He has been blogging about his experiences with honesty, humility, thoughtfulness, attention to detail--and wit.
+He blogged about his experiences with honesty, humility, thoughtfulness, attention to detail--and wit.

 I had nearly no time to survey my surroundings before Julia’s mother ushered me inside to eat lunch.
 Though I had already had a large breakfast of what are essentially potato pancakes and ham at home, I found room to fit rice, sausage, and cake as well.
 I certainly ate my fill to what I thought summed to an impressive amount, but Julia’s mother was still puzzled why I ate so little!
 Having enough food to eat has certainly not been a problem during my stay in Russia…

 After working in the garden, we went inside for a midday snack (I don’t think the concept of a snack has reached Russia yet because it was basically another meal!).
 Julia’s mother served a delicious cold soup known as okroshka, which is a mix of raw vegetables, boiled potatoes, eggs, and ham with kvass, a beverage made from bread.
 I ate to bursting to the delight of Julia’s mother.